catensia/SP_Project/README.md

 Project #4~#5 is related with concurrent programming and shell implmentation

-※Project #4 Phase 3 is incomplete
+※Phase 3 of project#4 is incomplete